Read the story behind the book here in the Birmingham Dispatch Click here.

 My writing is about politics, sport and education – sometimes all three at once.
 Whether it’s my books, articles or blogposts, it’s unapologetically left wing.
 I hope some of it’s funny too.
 I’m always happy to hear readers’ reactions and I’ll respond unless you’re demonstrably in need of professional help.

-My blog, updated every month or so, is a five-minute read about whichever current issue merits a poke in the eye.
-Here, too, you can respond in any intelligent way that you feel is appropriate.
+You’ll also find my blog here updated every month or so.
+As world events become increasingly difficult to parody, as reality outstrips satire, it’s become much more difficult to sustain!
+It’s a five-minute read about whichever current issue merits a poke in the eye.
+I’d love it if you were to respond in any intelligent way that you feel appropriate.

 Book Releases